-Here, we give our main result about the convergence rate of RGLD.
-In our analysis, we utilize the geometric ergodicity of the continuous-time RGLD.
-The rate of its weak convergence to the unique invariant measure is governed by the spectral gap $\lambda_*$ defined by
+Here, we turn to the main result of the present work on the convergence rate of RGLD on the basis of the geometric ergodicity of the continuous-time limit of RGLD.
+The rate of its weak convergence to the unique stationary distribution is governed by the spectral gap $\lambda_*$, defined as the minimum non-zero eigenvalue of $-\mathcal{A}$, where $\mathcal{A}$ denotes the infinitesimal generator of the underlying dynamics, that is, for $h\in \mathcal{C}^2(K)$,

-where $W^{1,2}(K^o)$ is the Sobolev space such that the function itself and its weak derivative have finite $L^2$ norms on $K^o$.
-Note that $\lambda_*$ is the smallest, or the principal, eigenvalue of the infinitesimal generator of $(X_t)$ which is studied in, for example, \cite{chen2012effects,peng2019asymptotic}.

-Under this preparation, we obtain the following rate of convergence. \begin{theorem}[Main Theorem] Suppose that \Cref{asmp:K,asmp:func} hold.
-Then, for any $\beta>0$, the following bound holds